 There are also a few variants of DKC that have findings of DKC with a few other specific characteristics.
 Hoyeraal-Hreidarsson syndrome is like DKC but also has cerebellar hypoplasia and intrauterine growth restriction.
 Cerebellar hypoplasia and exudative retinopathy distinguish Revesz syndrome.

-Patients with DKC have a shortened lifespan with a life expectancy of about 44 years.
+Patients with DKC have a shortened lifespan.
 Causes of death from most to least common are bone marrow failure, lung disease, and malignancies.